10 Quick Dental Tips During Quarantine (How to Keep Your Smile Healthy)

 Contact our dentists in Bellevue and Issaquah!

-Dr. Neal Raval and Dr. Stephan Kohnen offer world-class implant dentistry and periodontics in the Greater Northwest.
+Dr. Neal Raval, Dr. Stephan Kohnen, and Dr. Eddie Lee offer world-class implant dentistry and periodontics in the Greater Northwest.
 With specialized education and training beyond general dentistry, they can provide a majority of dental services in two convenient locations.

 For the current status of our office amidst this pandemic, visit our COVID-19 update page.